 Before 1986, employers didn't risk much in hiring undocumented immigrants.
 The worst that could happen was simply losing a worker through deportation.
 Beginning in 1986, though, the worksite has become an enforcement site for immigration law, with employers required to check the work authorization of every worker they hire on pain of penalties and even criminal prosecution for hiring workers who do not present appropriate documents.
-(See “Hiring Foreign Workers for Your Business: First Things to Know” for a general discussion of the employer's responsibility for verifying work authorization.)
+(See Hiring Foreign Workers for Your Business: First Things to Know for a general discussion of the employer's responsibility for verifying work authorization.)

 Employers are required to confirm the work authorization of every new hire at the time of hire, using Form I-9 for the purpose.
-You are not, however, expected to be an expert on the documents that establish work authorization.
+You are not, however, expected to be an expert on the various documents that establish work authorization.

 In fact, an employer can be penalized for discrimination for checking documents too zealously or insisting on a particular document, such as a green card.
-The way the rules put it, you should accept documents from the I-9 lists that "reasonably appear on their face to be genuine and to relate to the person presenting them."
+The way the rules put it, you should accept documents from the I-9 lists of acceptable documents that "reasonably appear on their face to be genuine and to relate to the person presenting them."

 You are not obliged to confirm the work authorization of anyone you hire as an independent contractor.
 If, however, you know or have reason to know that an independent contractor is not authorized to work in the U.S., you can nevertheless be held liable.
 Also, the laws on who is considered an independent contractor are strict; the U.S. government is wise to employers trying to use this category of worker as a way of avoiding various responsibilities.

-You may be subject to civil and criminal penalties for hiring undocumented immigrant workers.
+You could be subject to civil and criminal penalties for hiring undocumented immigrant workers.
 Civil penalties range from a minimum of $375 per unauthorized worker for a first offense up to a maximum of $1,600 per worker for a third or subsequent offense.
 If you are found to have engaged in a "pattern and practice" of hiring undocumented workers, then you can be fined up to $3,000 per employee and/or imprisoned for up to six months.